-What is Hyperactivity in Childhood?
+What is Hyperactivity in Children?

 Toys and activities may not maintain your child’s interest very long.
 They may say, “I just need to get my energy out.”
 Hyperactive kids can be exhausting.
 As a parent, you may think, “We have already been swimming and to the park, and my child is still wanting to go play soccer?
 I’m beat!”
 Parents may start to wonder if their child’s behavior is normal or if this excessive movement is problematic.

 If your child is hyperactive, they may seem like a buzzing little bee, with a constant, almost boundless supply of energy or constant motion.
 Perhaps they talk excessively, move constantly, and never sit still.